charcoalphp/charcoal/README.md

 Factories have only one purpose: to create / instanciate new PHP objects.
 There is 2 different methods of object creation:

-- `build` an object, from an array of options.
-- `create` an object, from a class ident.
+- Typically, the `create` method instantiates an object, from a class ident.

-Additionnally, the `get` method can be called to retrieve the last created instance.
+- Additionnally, the `get` method can be called to retrieve the last created instance.

 ```php
 $factory = new \Charcoal\Factory\IdentFactory();